-- Parents must sign out students' dismissal time when they leave early from school. - Students are allowed three (3) excused early dismissals. - The only excuses for early dismissals that shall be acceptable are: - illness (dismissal issued by our school nurse) - court appearance - death in the family - religious holiday - extenuating circumstances which are determined by the school administration

-Students receiving five (5) uneversed absences tending and/or conty diamicals (or a Students receiving five (5) unexcused absences, tardies, and/or early dismissals (or a combination of the above) will be referred to Northampton County Public School's truancy officer.
+- Parents must sign out students' dismissal time when they leave early from school. - Students are allowed three (3) excused early dismissals. - The only excuses for early dismissals that shall be acceptable are: - illness (dismissal issued by our school nurse) - court appearance - death in the family - religious holiday - extenuating circumstances which are determined by the school administration - Students receiving five (5) unexcused absences, tardies, and/or early dismissals (or a combination of the above) will be referred to Northampton County Public School's truancy officer.
 Parents, students, the NCPS truancy officer, and a school administrator will meet to devise an attendance improvement plan.
 An official letter will be mailed to the child's parents and the truancy officer.
-The official letter will be filed in the student's permanent record.

-After ten (10) unexcused absences, tardies, and/or early dismissals (or a combination of the above), the student's name and attendance record will be referred to Northampton County Court System.
+The official letter will be filed in the student's permanent record. - After ten (10) unexcused absences, tardies, and/or early dismissals (or a combination of the above), the student's name and attendance record will be referred to Northampton County Court System.